cudoventures/cudos-builders/tools-bash/constructor/docs/step_3.md

 ### Senty node

-Paramethers for the start node should be located in start.env file as follows:
+Parameters for the start node should be located in start.env file as follows:
 ```
 PARAM_PERSISTENT_PEERS=""
 PARAM_SEED="<seeds_tendermint_id>@<ip>:26656"